mehlikaakbay/scientific-calculator-java/README.md

 ## Overview

-This is a **scientific calculator desktop application** developed using **Java Swing**.
+This is a desktop **scientific calculator application** developed using **Java Swing**.
-It supports both basic arithmetic and advanced operations such as trigonometric, exponential, and logarithmic functions, while demonstrating core **Object-Oriented Programming principles**.
+It supports both basic arithmetic and advanced mathematical operations such as trigonometry, logarithmic, and exponential functions — all implemented using **modular OOP principles**, GUI components, and Java's built-in `Math` library.

 ---